hiro2016/ergodox_gui_configurator/README_DLT.md

 Also

  - There can be multiple function keys or layer keys.
- - Function keys or layer keys can be like a Caps lock key
+ - Function keys or layer keys can be like a Caps lock key and stay effective for multiple key presses.

 ### What is LT